Skip to main content

 ProviderConfiguration

-The agent behavior and capabilities remain the same regardless of the underlying LLM, though performance may vary.
+The agent behavior and capabilities remain the same across supported backends, though performance characteristics vary.